Breastfeeding, Formula-Feeding, Combination Feeding, Tube-Feeding

 Our Mission: Safe Breastfeeding and Bottle-feeding Support

 The Fed is Best Foundation works to identify critical gaps in current breastfeeding and formula feeding protocols, guidelines, and education programs.
-We provide families and health professionals with the most up-to-date scientific research, education, and resources to practice safe infant feeding with breast milk, formula, or a combination of both.
-To be fully informed, parents must be taught the risks of insufficient breast milk intake when supporting exclusive breastfeeding to prevent hospitalizations for insufficient feeding complications.
-Finally, we strive to eliminate infant feeding shaming while prioritizing perinatal mental health.
+We provide families and health professionals with the most up-to-date scientific research, education, and resources to practice safe infant feeding with human milk, formula, or a combination of both.
+We provide families full information on the risks of insufficient milk intake and how to prevent feeding complications with supplementation while supporting exclusive breastfeeding.
+We also prioritize perinatal mental health and respect for parental choice when counseling parents about their feeding options.
+Ultimately, we recognize that every family has different needs, and every family deserves individualized, unbiased, inclusive, and shame-free support.

-Listen to the Co-Founder's story and why Fed is Best
+Listen to the Cofounder’s story while browsing and learn why Fed Is Best.

 Fed is Best Photograph 2018, Abbie Fox of Fox Photography